mNiedbalski/mNiedbalski-laravel-invoicing-system/README.md

 * Another problem was with `NotificationFacade` and url handling -- I had to use http://host.docker.internal:8080 instead of `127.0.0.1:8080`.
 I suspect it might have been caused by the fact that I was working on Windows and WSL had some conflicts.

+## Testing

+### Endpoints
+Endpoints were tested manually and I have added PHPUnit test for EventListener which is commented out (that's why warning will be displayed after running tests).

+### Core logic
+Core logic was thoroughly tested with PHPUnit tests.
 # Task description

 ## Invoice Structure: